 Wondering what to do in Oaxaca?
-We share with you our top experiences in Oaxaca City Mexico.
+We share our top experiences in Oaxaca City, Mexico.

-After travelling from Mexico City to Puebla we were excited to visit Oaxaca (Oaxaca de Juárez).
-We had heard so much about its history, colourful streets, great rooftop dining and the ruins of Monte Alban from other travellers we just could not wait to visit.
-Oaxaca did not disappoint us, and we will definitely return to enjoy the city’s hospitality and its gastronomic delights.
-We know you will too!
-It is just that special city that you will visit time and time again.
+After travelling from Mexico City to Puebla, we were excited to visit Oaxaca (Oaxaca de Juárez).
+We had heard so much about its history, colourful streets, great rooftop dining, and the ruins of Monte Alban from other travellers that we just could not wait to visit.
+Oaxaca did not disappoint us, and we will return to enjoy the city’s hospitality and gastronomic delights.
+We know you will, too!
+It is just that remarkable city that you will revisit time and time.

 Did you know that some of the best beaches in Mexico are in Oaxaca?